fbpx

 Why is humanitarian support needed along the U.S.-Mexico border?

-Economic turmoil, violence, political unrest, and climate change – particularly in Latin America and the Caribbean – have resulted in the ongoing arrival of people seeking safety and opportunity along the U.S.-Mexico border.
+Economic turmoil, violence, political unrest, and climate change – particularly in Latin America and the Caribbean – have resulted in the ongoing arrival of people to U.S.-Mexico border.
 These groups include families and unaccompanied children who need immediate and critical humanitarian support including warm meals, temporary shelter and hygiene supplies.
-Recent surges in the number of migrants and asylum seekers have overwhelmed available service providers along the border.
-As global crises continue, it is expected that there will continue to be an influx of migrants and asylum seekers in need of assistance.
+Recent surges in the number of migrants and asylum seekers have overwhelmed available service providers at the border.
+As global crises continue, the influx of migrants and asylum seekers in need of assistance will persist.

 Del Rio - Texas